Skip To Main Content

 When the oven in his home caught fire after his sister was cooking, 13-year-old Chandler Flournory sprang into action.
 The Renaissance Middle School eighth grader carried his 19-year-old sister out of the house to safety and grabbed a fire extinguisher to put out the flames.

-Fulton County Schools Outranks State on CCRPI 2022 Results
+FCS Outranks State on CCRPI 2022 Results

 The Georgia Department of Education (GADOE) released its annual College and Career Ready Performance Index (CCRPI) for 2022 with modifications due ...